dangarciacarrillo/i-d-eap-edhoc/draft-ingles-eap-edhoc.md

 The optimization combining the execution of EDHOC with the first subsequent OSCORE transaction specified in {{I-D.ietf-core-oscore-edhoc}} is not supported in this EAP method.

 ~~~~~~~~~~~~~~~~~~~~~~~
-[Editor's note: I think this is something that could be considered in the future, making EAP-EDHOC a tunnelled EAP method]
+[Editor's note: This may be considered in the future, making EAP-EDHOC a tunnelled EAP method]
 ~~~~~~~~~~~~~~~~~~~~~~~

 Figure 1 shows an example message flow for a successful EAP-EDHOC.